 Chinese/Dumplings – Kung Fu Little Steamed Buns Ramen.
 A little piece of Chinatown on the border of Hell’s Kitchen, steps away from Times Square.
 Contrary to what the name suggests, this place isnt known for its ramen, but for its soup dumplings.
 The place is tiny, and at peak hours there could be a line but it moves quickly.
 Communal tables add to the fun, but try not to squirt that dumpling soup juice on your neighbor.
 Unless its a Broadway actor

 Indian – Saar Indian Bistro – My little Indian rule of thumb – pay special attention to the latest from Indian master Hemant Mathur (Malai Marke, Chote Nawab and many more).
 The dude just knows how to cook and how to hire them.
-He finally opened one in the Kitchen in 2018, making Saar the most important Indian in the area, and very different than the rest.
-Its a nice bridge between a cheap curry house and gourmet Indian.
-Try the Chicken kebabs, Cauliflower Latkes, Butter Chicken, Pepper chicken
+He finally opened one in the Kitchen in 2018, making Saar instantly the most important Indian in the area, and very different than the rest.
+Its a nice bridge between a curry house and gourmet Indian.
+Try the Chicken kebabs, Cauliflower Latkes, Butter Chicken, and Pepper chicken

 Italian – Mercato.
 This is quickly becoming not only my favorite Italian in the area but my favorite restaurant in the area.
 Truly flavorful, mostly authentic southern Italian (from south Italy, not south Staten Island) dishes like the excellent homemade Trenette (below) with garlic, almonds, tomato and basil.
 A cozy Trattoria, with an all Italian staff.
 Check out the simple spaghetti, the meaty gnocchi, Sardinian specialties, and look for any specials like the excellent Cavatelli